olilanz/memento-mc/ARCHITECTURE.md

 ### States

-The Witherstone lifecycle is represented explicitly in code and persisted (`WitherstoneState`).
+The Witherstone Lifecycle is represented explicitly in code and persisted (`WitherstoneState`).

 1. **Maturing**
    - Influence builds over world days